Hardik Patel joins BJP weeks after quitting Congress

 Patel, who led the Patidar community’s agitation for reservation in education and government jobs, resigned from the Congress on May 18.

-In a resignation letter addressed to Congress president Sonia Gandhi on May 18, Patel had accused the party of working against the interests of society and the country.
+In a resignation letter addressed to Congress President Sonia Gandhi on May 18, Patel had accused the party of working against the interests of society and the country.
 He had claimed that Congress leaders at the central and state level were only interested in opposing any steps taken by the Prime Minister Narendra Modi-led government.

 “Be it the Ram mandir in Ayodhya, revocation of Article 370 from Jammu and Kashmir, implementation of GST [Goods and Services Tax] – India wanted solutions for these subjects for a long time and Congress only played the role of a roadblock and was always only obstructive,” Patel alleged.